IBM-Cloud/vnf-samples/ha/setup.md

 1) Create a VPC.
 2) Create 1 subnet for the VNF management traffic interface.
 This can be shared between multiple VNF's to support clustering, etc.
 3) Create 1 subnet that will be shared between the VNF's data traffic interface and the Network Load Balancer (NLB).
-4) Create any additional subnet's needed for the VSI workload's that will be routed through the NLB/VNF's.
+4) Create any additional subnets needed for the VSI workloads that will be routed through the NLB/VNF's.
 5) Grant a service authorization for this IBM Cloud Account to allow the NLB to modify custom routes if an NLB failover occurs.
 See Images below for guidance.
 This should only be needed once per Account.

 More details on service to service authorization can be found [here](https://cloud.ibm.com/docs/account?topic=account-serviceauth&interface=ui#create-auth)